cockroachdb/docs/v22.1/restore.md

 {{site.data.alerts.end}}

 ### Restore with `AS OF SYSTEM TIME`

+Running a backup with [revision history](take-backups-with-revision-history-and-restore-from-a-point-in-time.html) captures every change made within the garbage collection period leading up to and including the given timestamp, which allows you to restore to an arbitrary point-in-time within the revision history.

-If you did **not** run a backup with `revision_history`, it is still possible to use `AS OF SYSTEM TIME` with `RESTORE` to target a particular time for the restore.
+If you ran a backup **without** `revision_history`, it is still possible to use `AS OF SYSTEM TIME` with `RESTORE` to target a particular time for the restore.
 However, your restore will be limited to the times of the full backup and each incremental backup in the chain.

-This is different to a backup with revision history that captures every change made within the garbage collection period leading up to and including the given timestamp.
-See [Take Backups with Revision History and Restore from a Point-in-time](take-backups-with-revision-history-and-restore-from-a-point-in-time.html) for more detail.

-In the case where there is no backed up revision history, use the following example to restore to a particular time.
+In this case, use the following example to restore to a particular time.

 First, find the times that are available for a point-in-time-restore by listing the available backup directories in your storage location: